CSI Accounting & Payroll Blog

 Payroll is only a portion of your records, but it's important!
 Once your business has enough activity that running payroll takes up time, energy, and effort that you can't prioritize over other aspects of running your business, it's time to hire a payroll service.

-A good, reputable payroll service provider will, in an accurate and timely manner:
+A good, reputable payroll service provider will do these in an accurate and timely manner:

 • Pay your employees